php-fig/fig-standards/proposed/psr-cache.md

 item is implemented which facilitates the storing of any and all possible information that a user might want to store.

-For this, the cache driver implementation MUST specify if it's able to handle native serialization of PHP objects or the cache proxy MUST implement / execute a serialization/deserialization of the cache item before saving/retrieving.
+For this, the cache driver implementation MUST be able to handle serialization of PHP objects or MUST implement / execute a serialization / deserialization of the cache item before saving/retrieving.

-The cache proxy MUST receive a cache driver which implements `Psr\Cache\DriverInterface` and must receive a `Psr\Cache\ItemInterface` in order to save it in to the cache driver.

 All the `TTL` references in this document are defined as the number of seconds until the user of that value will be rendered invalid.